gatsbyjs/gatsby/docs/docs/headless-cms.md

 ## How to add new guides to this section

-If you don’t see your preferred CMS in this list, you can [write a new guide yourself](/contributing/how-to-contribute/) or [open an issue to request it](https://github.com/gatsbyjs/gatsby/issues/new/choose).
+If you don't see your preferred CMS in this list, you can [write a new guide yourself](/contributing/how-to-contribute/) or [open an issue to request it](https://github.com/gatsbyjs/gatsby/issues/new/choose).

 You can also [write your own source plugin](/docs/creating-a-source-plugin/) to integrate Gatsby with a CMS that is not in the list.